-Regan, C. and Benard, Emmanuel and Raghunathan, Srinivasan and Riordan, D. and Linton, A. The effect of a wall normal vibration on a turbulent boundary layer.
-(2002) In: 40th AIAA Aerospace Sciences Meeting and Exhibit, 14-17 Jan 2002, Reno, USA.
+Regan, C. and Bénard, Emmanuel and Raghunathan, Srinivasan and Riordan, David and Linton, Alan J. The effect of a wall normal vibration on a turbulent boundary layer.
+(2002) In: 40th AIAA Aerospace Sciences Meeting and Exhibit, 14 January 2002 - 17 January 2002 (Reno, United States).
 (Unpublished)

 Abstract